 Cloud Security training course explores some of the key risk areas when it comes to security and cloud computing.
 Although some of the fears in regards to security in the cloud are exaggerated, there are specific areas to be aware and cautious about.
 The key is knowing your IT infrastructure and needs, as well as carefully assessing the cloud provider’s offering and security measures.
 The course introduces control assessment frameworks and models that can be used in assessing your risk in going to the cloud and evaluating the cloud provider’s security offering.
 Along with the top identified security risks, it outlines basic guidelines that should be followed to ensure an adequate level of security in an xaaS environment.
 In particular, key areas of the IT infrastructure and issues relating to data transfer and storage are covered.

-By attending Cloud Security workshop, Participants will learn to:
+By attending Cloud Security workshop, delegates will learn to:

 - Identify methods of providing security for data moving to the cloud or residing in the cloud